FraunhoferChalmersCentre/sakkara/README.md

 # hierlinreg
-Tools for hierarchical linear regression using hlr
+Tools for hierarchical linear regression using PyMC